serock/dividend-reformulater/README.md

 ## Installation Instructions
 ### Prerequisites
-Before attempting to run the `dividend-reformulator` app, install the following software:
+Before attempting to run the app, install the following software:

 1. A build of OpenJDK 17 or higher, such as [Eclipse Temurin 17](https://adoptium.net/temurin/releases/?version=17) or [Amazon Corretto 17](https://aws.amazon.com/corretto/)
    - A JDK download can be used to build and/or run the app.